Beautiful South: Sassi, Trulli and BaroqueBasilicata & PugliaDifficulty path:

 (about 10km, 3 hours of walking, elevation gain: +210 -210)

-After breakfast you will begin your hiking week going down and up the ravine and coming up to Murgia Timone, inside the Natural Park Chiese Rupestri (Rock Churches) of Matera.
+After a rich breakfast, you will begin your hiking week going down and up the ravine and coming up to Murgia Timone, inside the Natural Park Chiese Rupestri (Rock Churches) of Matera.
 Today’s route will take you along an enchanting panoramic trail, rich in naturalistic and stunning views over the Sassi, in frescoes and cave churches.

 (about 14km, 3 hours of walking, elevation gain: +140 -110)

 Private transfer to the Itria Valley, a territory that tries to keep its ancient balance between man and nature, focusing on a local development that emphasizes its architectural and craft peculiarities.
-In the heart of Puglia, the towns of Martina Franca, Locorotondo and Cisternino are the last eastern edge of the Murgia plateau, bordering the Messapian plain of Salento.
+The walk Matera - Otranto goes in the heart of Puglia, where the towns of Martina Franca, Locorotondo and Cisternino are the last eastern edge of the Murgia plateau, bordering the Messapian plain of Salento.
 Today the path will take you to the village of Locorotondo by a walk onto the Greenway of Puglia Aqueduct, the longest aqueduct in Europe.
-From Locorotondo, after a recommended tour of the old town, you will take local public transports (train or bus) to Alberobello for lodging in the characteristic Trulli houses.

 (about 17km, 4.5 hours of walking, elevation gain: +130 -100)